chandanhpcic/docs/source/development/api/plugins/firewall.rst

 Concept
 -----------------------

-The firewall plugin injects rules in the standard OPNsense firewall while maintaining visibility on them in the standard user interface.
+The firewall plugin injects rules in the standard Reticen8 firewall while maintaining visibility on them in the standard user interface.

 We use our standard :code:`ApiMutableModelControllerBase` to allow crud operations on rule entries and offer a set of